FireRedNinja/cs-notes/_posts/2018-01-09-mobile-hci.md

 - eg: you can combine multiple fragments in a single activity to build a multi-pane UI and reuse a fragmet in multiple activities

 -------------------------------------------------------------

+# Lecture 3 - Constraints
+- How has mobiles changed?

+- Given the different types of phones what problems does software engineers face?

+- You wont have access to your favourite libraries

+- compatability problems
+    - less of an issue over time

+- diff platforms diff licencing

+- speed is an uissue but it has implications of battery life

+- coprocessor to save battery

+- memory often limited

+- allocating mem is more costly than not
+- forcing garbage collection causes hicups

+- ios has to manage manually

+- data cost money, energy, battery life

+- sensors

+- mobiles are limited in resources(data, memory, batterylife, processing power...)
+- but as time goes it becomes less important
+- always remember about memory
+- docs suck, libraries suck, but it sucks less over time
+- if you shitty app has smalltext noone can read
+- think about the users ( they are stupid)
+-